fastforwardlabs/cml_explainability/README.md

 2. **As ML Prototype** - In a CML workspace, click "New Project", add a Project Name, select "ML Prototype" as the Initial Setup option, copy in the [repo URL](https://github.com/cloudera/CML_AMP_Explainability_LIME_SHAP), click "Create Project", click "Configure Project"
 3. **Manual Setup** - In a CML workspace, click "New Project", add a Project Name, select "Git" as the Initial Setup option, copy in the [repo URL](https://github.com/cloudera/CML_AMP_Explainability_LIME_SHAP), click "Create Project".

-Once the project has been initialized in a CML workspace, run the notebook by starting a Python 3 Jupyter notebook server session.
+Once the project has been initialized in a CML workspace, run the notebook by starting a Python 3 Jupyter notebook server session with at least 4GB of RAM.
 All library and model dependencies are installed inline in the notebook.
-The final cells in the notebook require a session with at least 4GB of RAM.